 Queenan Global Health Awards

 The Queenan Global Health Awards were established in 2014 in honor of Dr. John T. Queenan.
-The goal of this program is to train current and future leaders in perinatal health to partner in the advancement of obstetrics in low- and middle-income countries around the globe, where a disproportionate burden of adverse outcomes occur.
+This program aims to train current and future leaders in perinatal health to partner in advancing obstetrics in low- and middle-income countries around the globe, where a disproportionate burden of adverse outcomes occurs.

-We understand that these are challenging times and encourage you to contact us to discuss any questions or concerns you may have about these opportunities.
-If your program is less flexible for whatever reason (e.g., length of time away from program, travel bans due to the global pandemic, etc.), the Queenan Global Health Committee is willing to consider options and allow for flexibility as much as possible.
+We encourage you to contact us to discuss any questions or concerns about these opportunities.
+If your program is less flexible (e.g., time away from the program, etc.), the Queenan Global Health Committee is willing to consider options and allow flexibility as much as possible.
 We look forward to assisting you.

 Who is eligible to apply?